Socialism in Pakistan: Independence and class struggle

 In contrast, the Communist Party was more active, populist, and had support from the rural class due to its tough position taken on economic and social issues.
 The Communist Party quickly grasped its popularity as it espoused the causes of Pakistan's farmers and labourers against the nexus of zamindars, princely class, and landed gentry.
 During the 1954 general elections, the Communist Party swiftly gained the exclusive mandate in East Pakistan and representation in West Pakistan; earlier in 1950, the Communist Party played a major role in labour strikes for the support of the language movement.
 The Communist Party, with support from the Awami League, formed a democratic government in East Pakistan.
 The class struggle reached its limit when members of PML and the Communist Party scuffled violently with East-Pakistani police in 1958.
 The government responded by dismissing the government of the Communist Party in East Pakistan and arresting ~1,000 members of the Communist Party in West Pakistan, eventually banning the Communist Party there as well.

 Uncomfortable with the workings of the democratic system, unruliness in the East Pakistan parliamentary elections, and the threat of Baloch separatism in West-Pakistan, Bengali President Iskandar Ali Mirza issued a proclamation that abolished all political parties in both West and East Pakistan, abrogated the two-year-old constitution, and imposed the first martial law in the country on 7 October 1958.
-The Communist leader, Hassan Nasir, was repeatedly arrested by the police and died in prison in November 1960.
+The Communist leader, Hassan Nasir, was repeatedly arrested by the police; he died in prison in November 1960.

 1960s–70s: nation building

 Power struggle and corporate industrialization

 After martial law in 1958, President Ayub Khan abandoned the parliamentary form in favour of presidential system– a system called "Basic Democracy."
-The presidential regime of Ayub Khan is regarded as "Great Decade", in which, his presidential programs moved the country from an agrarian economy towards rapid industrialization in the 1960s.
+The presidential regime of Ayub Khan is regarded as "Great Decade", in which his presidential programs moved the country from an agrarian economy towards rapid industrialization in the 1960s.
 The left in Pakistan faced further complications after the Sino-Soviet split in the 1960s, and the Communist Party had its own factions; one being Pro-Beijing and other being Pro-Moscow.